Upcoming Exhibition

 Diane Endres-Ballweg Gallery, Central Library

-The exhibition is available for viewing during open library hours and is located on the 3rd Floor of Madison Central Library.
-At times, the gallery is closed due to private events.
-Call the library before traveling to confirm viewing hours for the exhibit at 1-608-266-6350.
+The exhibition is available for viewing during open library hours on the 3rd Floor of Madison Central Library.
+Please note that the 3rd floor occasionally closes for private events.
+Before visiting, call 1-608-266-6350 to confirm viewing hours.

 LIKE FAMILY, 2023.
 Zak Foster, courtesy of the artist.